What is chronic pain?

 Many people experience chronic pain at some point in their lives.
 Chronic pain can hinder or even prevent common, day-to-day activities like sitting, standing, and waiting in line.
 Many people who deal with chronic pain find the constant experience of pain and the restrictions it places on their daily activities makes them feel down or irritable.
 Some people become depressed or hopeless if they think the pain will never end or there is nothing they can do about it.

 When it comes to chronic pain, you don’t have to just live with it.
 Depending on what’s causing the pain, there are various options for chronic pain treatment, such as:

-Relaxation techniques to manage the stress of chronic pain
+- Relaxation and mindfulness techniques to manage the stress of chronic pain

-In some cases, advanced medications to reduce the level of severe pain
+- In some cases, advanced medications or other treatments to reduce the level of severe pain

 If I’m experiencing chronic pain, what can I do about it right away?